-- In the 5.0 release, IBM introduced the performance and scalability enhancements to allow the IBM WebFacing Tool to support extremely large and complex applications with high traffic flows.
-IBM is also providing a Web interface to the most requested system support WRKSPLF.
+- In this release, IBM introduces the performance and scalability enhancements to allow the IBM WebFacing Tool to support extremely large and complex applications with high traffic flows.
+IBM is also providing a Web interface to the most requested system support - WRKSPLF.
 IBM is also making it easier to leverage and extend Web applications created with the IBM WebFacing Tool.
-IBM has provided an option during the code generation phase to output Struts-compliant Web application infrastructure that can be easily enhanced.
+IBM has provided an option during the code generation phase to output Strutscompliant Web application infrastructure that can be easily enhanced.
 The Struts-compliant runtime can now leverage the Struts tools to provide more customization capability.
 Also included in the IBM WebFacing Tool are: - Conversion-time extension points to allow developers to replace the default HTML - Option to use IBM and user-defined custom tags to enhance customization - Ability to override command-key actions to invoke user-defined functions - Support for displaying and printing iSeries spool files from inside your Webenabled applications generated using the IBM WebFacing Tool